 Confused yet?
 It’s a complex topic.
 But before we dive deeper let’s take a step back and talk more about why loudness matters, and what it even IS in the first place.

-A consistent loudness level matters so that podcast listeners don't have to constantly adjust the volume when listening to a single podcast episode, different episodes of the same show, or different shows entirely.
+1. A consistent loudness level matters so that podcast listeners don't have to constantly adjust the volume when listening.

-Plus, if your podcast is too loud, it can clip, leading to distortion.
-And if it’s too loud or has a lot of dynamic range (i.e., big differences between the loudest and quietest parts), it can lead to listener fatigue.
+3. It’s too loud or has a lot of dynamic range (i.e., big differences between the loudest and quietest parts) it can lead to listener fatigue.

-In summary, it’s a critical (though technical and boring) part of making a great podcast.
+In summary, it’s an important part of making a great podcast, but it's also super boring...

 Loudness refers to the perceived intensity or volume of a sound to the human ear.
 Unlike pure volume, which can be measured objectively using instruments, loudness is subjective and can vary based on the listener's experience and the sound's frequency and duration.